Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Killing–Yano Symmetry and Curvature Structure

 where the RHSs can be decomposed into the bivector basis \eqref{defXYZ} using \eqref{finalCandCRicci} and the identities in App.~\ref{ggXYZ_and_vepsXYZ}; we reproduce these identities below for the sake of clarity:

 These formulae, along with those for the KY tensor \eqref{fNP}, form the necessary ingredients used to compute the Poisson brackets ensuring our integrability result in Sec.~\ref{sec:PBint}.

-The complex scalar $C$ determining the KY tensor (cf. \eqref{fNP}) is not independent from the curvature scalar $\Psi_2$, but it is independent from $\Lambda$.
+Lastly, let us comment on the fact that the complex scalar $C$ determining the KY tensor (cf. \eqref{fNP}) is not independent from the curvature scalar $\Psi_2$, (though it is independent from the trace-part $\Lambda$).
 Indeed, using \eqref{fNP}, the KY equation $\nabla_{(a}f_{b)c}=0$ and the differential Bianchi identity $\nabla_{[a}R_{b]cde}=0$, one can establish that

-This relation holds for any type-D Einstein spacetime.
-A detailed proof is provided in Appendix \ref{app:C_Psi}.
+This relation holds for any Einstein spacetime with a KY tensor.
+A detailed proof is provided in App.~ \ref{app:C_Psi}.
+For more general spacetimes, the differential relation is more complicated.
 In Kerr, an explicit calculation shows that $\Psi_2 C^3 = \ui M$ with the Kerr mass parameter $M$, which agrees with \eqref{eq:C_Psi}.